-Title of each class: Trading Symbol(s) Name of each exchange on which registered: Common Stock GLSI Nasdaq Capital Market

-Indicate by check mark whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+Title of each class: Trading Symbol(s) Name of each exchange on which registered: Common Stock GLSI Nasdaq Capital Market 1 1 13 or 15(d) of the Exchange Act during the preceding 12 months (or for such a filing requirements for the past 90 days.
+Yes \boxtimes No \square , , I corporate Web site, if any, every Interactive Data File required to be submitted ling 12 months (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant is s a large accelerated filer, an accelerated file er, a non-accelerated filer, smaller reporting company, or an emerging growth company.
 See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\square$
+Large accelerated filer $\hfill\Box$

-Accelerated filer $\square$
+Accelerated filer $\hfill\Box$

-Non-accelerated filer
+Non-accelerated filer \boxtimes